Welcome to Anita Richards Designs … here we have the ubiquitous and somewhat obligatory About page.

 However, I love Australian Geographic, Home Beautiful (amongst other home magazines) and Scientific American.
 Also The Yoga Journal has graced my coffee table together with Wellness Magazine.

-… and then there is this magazine style layout that I created for Jodi Patterson when I was on her Creative Team ~ so cute, so fun!
+… and then there is this magazine style layout that I created for Designer Jodi Patterson when I was on her Creative Team ~ so cute, so fun!

 What’s your favourite snack to have handy while you design?